getpelican/pelican/docs/settings.rst

 `FEED_MAX_ITEMS`                                    Maximum number of items allowed in a feed.
 Feed item
                                                     quantity is unrestricted by default.
 ================================================    =====================================================

+If you don't want to generate some of these feeds, set ``None`` to the variables above.

 ..
 [2] %s is the name of the category.